 The Citizen Party, with its links to local business, has sometimes been dismissed as simply the Conservative Party by another name, but that was not always the case.
 One of the most important figures in early twentieth-century Bristol was Herbert John Maggs, a notable figure in the local Liberal Party, serving as a St George and Central ward councilor from 1906, alderman from 1927 and mayor in 1932.
 An early-1930s Ministry of Health report noted that he ‘has had an almost unbroken connection with the Health Committee since 1906 and he has been its Chairman for the last 10 years’.
 It was during this period, under Liberal/Citizen rather than Labour leadership, that the Health Committee led the way on a new interventionist approach and a commitment to new public health initiatives.

-After the war, however, the Conservatives exerted greater control over the Citizen Party in the battle with Labour, who were no proving hard to dislodge.
+After the war, however, the Conservatives exerted greater control over the Citizen Party in the battle with Labour, who were now proving hard to dislodge.
 Through the creation of Avon County Council in the 1970s and then the City & County of Bristol in the 1990s, Labour was the dominant party in the city.
-The Conservatives briefly had more councillors in Bristol in the local elections that accompanied Thatcher’s 1983 re-election, but Labour was the largest party again a year later and had an outright majority another two years on.
+The Conservatives briefly had more councillors in Bristol from the local elections that accompanied Thatcher’s 1983 re-election, but Labour was the largest party again a year later and had an outright majority another two years on.

 When the new unitary authority was created in 1995, Labour had 53 of the 68 seats on the council.
 Though things have been rather different in the twenty-first century.
 The second-place Lib Dems, and to a lesser degree the third-place Conservatives, steadily won in more and more wards.
 Labour lost overall control in 2003 and the Lib Dems became the largest party in 2005.
 The Green Party won their first seat on the council the following year.